David Droppa Ph.D.

 - Contact Info

 A native of upstate New York, Droppa has resided in Pittsburgh since 1969.
 He is a graduate of Houghton College and earned his master’s degree in social work from the University of Pittsburgh and his Ph.D. in social work from the University of California at Berkeley.
 He also completed the Executive Management and Leadership Program at the John F. Kennedy School of Government at Harvard University.
 He has over 40 years of clinical, fund raising, administrative and academic experience with individuals, families, and organizations.
-Droppa is associate professor of social work and field coordinator at Seton Hill.
-He also works clinically with families in difficult situations, and provides strategic consultation to nonprofit and for-profit organizations in Western Pennsylvania.
-His research interests include the application of service learning to the pedagogy of policy practice, outcome evaluation, and the behavior of human service collaboratives and community-university research partnerships..
+Droppa is associate professor of social work and social work program director at Seton Hill.
+He has experience working with families in difficult situations and providing strategic consultation to nonprofit and for-profit organizations in Western Pennsylvania.
+His research interests include service learning with students learning policy practice, outcome evaluation, and the behavior of human service collaboratives and community-university research partnerships..
 Droppa served as executive director of Three Rivers Youth, a Pittsburgh United Way agency providing a continuum of services for young people and their families.
 He was also program director and acting executive director of Family Links (formerly The Whale’s Tale), a youth and family nonprofit.
 Droppa has written and published in the human service field, and presented at regional, national, and international professional conferences.
-Droppa lives in Squirrel Hill with his wife Sharon Salmon, a social worker in private practice, and their son, Kyle, who is a student at NYU.
-Droppa enjoys reading, woodworking, gardening, sailing, and playing guitar.
+Droppa lives in Squirrel Hill with his wife Sharon Salmon, also a social worker.
+He enjoys reading, gardening, sailing, and playing guitar.
 His volunteer activities include leading a group for teen boys at Allegheny Center Alliance Church, and serving on the Outcomes and Measurement Committee of United Way of Westmoreland County.
 He led a research team that conducted the first study of diversity in Westmoreland County.

 - Ph.D., University of California at Berkeley (Berkeley, CA), 1976